 If you're already in your junior or senior year, you don't have much (or any) time left to raise your GPA.
 In this case, you may try to bolster other parts of your application to make up for it.
 You can often compensate for a slightly below average GPA with higher than average SAT or ACT scores.

-At UC Davis, the middle 50% of admitted students earned between 1230 and 1490 on their SAT.
-This is between about the 75th-98th percentile marks for SAT scores nationally, so students in the top 20% of the SAT score range are most likely to be admitted.
-A 1470 combined with a 3.6 GPA gives you about the same chances at UC Davis as an 1290 combined with a 4.0 GPA.
+At the University of Florida, the middle 50% of admitted students earned between 1280 and 1440 on their SAT.
+This is between about the 81st-96th percentile marks for SAT scores nationally, so students in the top 20% of the SAT score range are most likely to be admitted.
+A 1440 combined with a 4.1 GPA gives you about the same chances at the University of Florida as an 1360 combined with a 4.4 GPA.

 If you're involved in community service or are a leader of a club, you should highlight these facts on your application.
 Even if you just had to work a boring part-time job throughout high school, that counts as an extracurricular activity and shows that you are capable of handling real world responsibilities.